-Depreciation on the assets related to transmission business is provided on straight line method following the rates and methodology ngther by the Central Electricity Regulatory Commission.
+Depreciation on the assets related to transmission business is provided on straight line method following the rates and methodology notified by the Central Electricity Regulatory Commission.

-Depreciation an additions to/deductions from property, plant and equipment during the period is charged on pro to the take of which the asset is available for use/disposed.
+Depreciation on additions to/deductions from property, plant and equipment during the period is charged on pro-rata basis from/up to the date on which the asset is available for use/disposed.